Do you love your neighborhood grocery store, and buy everything you need there?

 16. Toilet paper

 There may be no more essential product to family harmony than toilet paper.
-It is also shocking how much tissue paper rolled around a tube can cost in the grocery store.
+And it’s shocking how much tissue paper rolled around a tube can cost in the grocery store.

 Head to your warehouse club or office supply store for discounted bulk purchases.
 Amazon’s Subscribe & Save service is also your friend here.